fatmali/kibana-iframe-communicator-plugin/README.md

 The script above downloads the plugin zip (the one kibana installs), modifes the packge.json (updates the version you gave it) of the zip and updates back the zip.
+Finally, the plugin is installed using kibana-plugin install.
+YEHA!

-If you don't have/want to run npm + json you can run the following:
+If you don't have or want to run npm + json you can run the following:

 <code>